OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Expansion-Dock.md

 <!-- [//]: # (Brief overview on the expansion dock and what it's used for (usb connection, power omega, attach expansions).) -->

 The Expansion dock is a powerful piece of hardware that simplifies the usage of your Omega.
-It allows you to power the Omega and communicate with it via the Micro-USB port, and makes it incredibly easy to use the GPIOs and Onion Expansions.
+It allows you to power the Omega and communicate with it via serial through the Micro-USB port, and makes it incredibly easy to use the GPIOs and Onion Expansions.

 ### The Hardware

 <!-- [//]: # (small overview of the things the headings below cover) -->

-Your Expansion Dock has a 30 pin Expansion Header, allowing you to use all of your existing Onion Expansions.
+Your Expansion Dock has a 30 pin Expansion Header, allowing you to use all of your Onion Expansions.
 It provides the Omega with the 3.3V it needs to run, while also providing 5V for the Expansions and USB Host port.
+// TODO: highlight that the Dock is powered with 5V and that it regulates to 3.3V to power the Omega

 The Expansion Dock allows for easy communication via the USB-to-Serial chip located in the center of the board.
 You've also got a great RGB LED that you can control through the command-line interface.